Setting up Two-Factor Authentication (TFA) - RADIUS Authenticator

 - Once you confirm Radius Authenticator as the second factor of authentication in the previous step, a new window will prompt you to select the users for whom TFA should be enforced.

-How to Connect to PAM360 Web Interface when TFA through RADIUS Authenticator is Enabled?
+3. Connecting to PAM360 Web Interface when TFA through RADIUS Authenticator is Enabled

 - Once the first level of authentication succeeds, you will be prompted to enter the RADIUS code.